Instructor CLI

 Once the tool is installed the following are some helpful commands that can be used to build a custom course image.

-• Get help with the tool scioer-builder --help
+- Get help with the tool

 Once all / most of your custom course content has been created, we would recommend that you run the first few builds with the following options, in addition to the ones to set the actual content:

-• Do not use the --push option, to ensure that the test versions don’t get published yet
+option, to ensure that the test versions don’t get published yet - Do not use the

-• Experiment with the different configuration options, specifically the --motd-file and the various wiki options.
+option - Experiment with the different configuration options, specifically the

 Configuration Options

-The scioer-builder command supports a large number of configuration options.
 Nearly all of them can be set either through flags that are passed to the command, or through prompts when running in interactive mode.
-There are no options that are required to be set in order for the tool to be used.

 The main 4 components that can be configured are:

-• The Jupyter Notebooks content
+- The Jupyter Notebooks content

-• Lectures content
+- Lectures content

-• The Wiki content
+- The Wiki content

-• the resource itself
+- the resource itself

 Jupyter Content

-Alternatively, the --jupyter-directory option can be used to load the notebooks from a local directory instead of from a remote git repository.
-These two options cannot be used at the same time.
+option can be used to load the notebooks from a local directory instead of from a remote git repository.

 Lectures Content

-The lectures content can be loaded the same way as the Jupyter Content, by using the --lectures-repo or --lectures-directory options.
 However, loading the lectures content from a git repository has been deprecated because lecture files are typically too large to hold in a git repository.
-There plans (tracked in issue #81) to add support for loading lectures from other sources.

 Wiki Content